ben-blazado/CarND-Advanced-Lane-Lines/writeup.md

         return img_undist
 ```

 Image below verifies camera calibration.
-The apparent curve of straight lines due to lens distortion is corrected to appear straight in the output image.
+The apparent curve of straight lines due to lens distortion is corrected to appear straight in the output image:

 ![](output_images/wup_camera_calibrate.png)

 ## Image Enhancement
 Edge detection and color transformation is applied to the image corrected for distortion.
-Sobel X-gradient and masks pickout yellow and white lanes.
+Combining Sobel X-gradient and color space masks help pickout yellow and white lanes.

 ### Sobel X-Gradient Masking